What is the SQE?

 subject to the Fit to Sit Policy and these Assessment Regulations a candidate's illness or other personal circumstances beyond their reasonable control

-which materially and adversely affects a candidate's marks or performance in the assessment.
+which have, or are likely to, materially and adversely affect a candidate's marks or performance in the assessment.

-Candidates who consider that their marks or performance in any SQE assessment have been materially and adversely affected by any of the circumstances outlined in 12.1 may make a claim for mitigating circumstances.
+Candidates who consider that their marks or performance in any SQE assessment have been, or are likely to have been, materially and adversely affected by any of the circumstances outlined in 12.1, or who consider that their failure to attend an assessment can be attributed to any of those circumstances, may make a claim for mitigating circumstances.
+For the avoidance of doubt, candidates who fail to attend both FLK1 and FLK2 cannot make a claim for mitigating circumstances under this Regulation.

 Candidates who wish to make a claim for mitigating circumstances should do so in accordance with the SQE Mitigating Circumstances Policy.